 - the maximum bonus is two months of the yearly salary of every operatively active staff, which will go in a common pot

-– after a quarter, if a bonus was reached, there will be a meeting with the team, who will get which bonus.
-People can discuss everybody’s performance, that those with great performance will get a higher bonus and those will lower performance a lower bonus.
-It`s possible, that a person with a salary on the lower end was very noticeable in the last quarter and will get a very high bonus – compared to his salary.
+- after a quarter, if a bonus was reached, there will be a meeting with the team, who will get which bonus.
+People can discuss everybody's performance, that those with great performance will get a higher bonus and those with lower performance a lower bonus.
+It`s possible, that a person with a salary on the lower end was very noticeable in the last quarter and will get a very high bonus - compared to his salary.

 That means, not everybody will get the same bonus - unless everybody decides so.
 It`s up to the team and the management will just be the "referee" for this discussion, but will not do decisions.